I’ve been scammed online… what do I do?

 This is important to understand because it means that (in some cases) you are really buying from the third party affiliate network, not the vendor.

-For example, here’s the checkout page for a scam I reviewed a while back called PWM Live…
+For example, here’s the checkout page for PWM Live, a program I discovered a while back:

 In this case, the actual purchase is made to ClickBetter, a third party affiliate network.